eisenwinter/gotrxx/docs/translating.md

 ````

 Each `json` file matches a template.
-The pattern for naming this files is always `type.template.locale.json`.
-Type can be either `email` or `page`.
+The pattern for naming these files is always `type.template.locale.json`.
+The type can be either `email` or `page`.

-The locale string is a two ISO 2 letter language codes (ISO 639-1).
+The locale string is a two ISO 2 letter language code (ISO 639-1).

-If we want to translate it to German for example, we would copy the English files and change the locale code to `de`.
+If we want to translate it to German, for example, we would copy the English files and change the locale code to `de`.

 ```
 ├───i18n